paigeweber13/fine-hardware-visualization/README.md

  - **cairo:** available [here](https://www.cairographics.org/), also
    installable with `sudo apt install libcairo2-dev` The makefile uses `pkg-config` to ensure cairo is automatically found and included.
+ - **pango:** pango is used for text rendering in conjunction with cairo.
+   The pangocairo interface comes preinstalled with cairo, but this does not include development tools.
+Pango is available [here](https://pango.gnome.org/Download), or installable on ubuntu with `sudo apt install libpango1.0-dev`

 ## Automatically included
  - **[nlohmann/json](https://github.com/nlohmann/json):** header-only, included